-Twitter War Erupts Between Donald Trump And Mark Cuban
+Twitter War Erupts Between Donald Trump and Mark Cuban

 According to a report in Esquire on Sunday, Cuban in Fort Worth Star-Telegram newspaper advised CEOs on how to act during the Trump administration.
-He cautioned them to not cosy up to Trump, even though the immediate political payoff could be tempting.
+He cautioned them not to cozy up to Trump, even though the immediate political payoff could be tempting.

 "Do what you think is right.
 Be an American citizen first," Cuban was quoted as saying.